Skip to main content

 Reader, Come Home: The Reading Brain in a Digital World.
 Harper / HarperCollins.

-Wolf’s case that the “deep-reading circuit” — attention, memory, inference, analysis, empathy working at once — is built, not given, and can weaken under screen-driven skimming.
-Her remedy is “biliteracy”: build deep reading first, then add fluent digital reading.
+Wolf’s case that the “deep-reading circuit” — attention, memory, inference, analysis, empathy working at once — has to be built through practice and can weaken under screen-driven skimming.
+Her remedy is “biliteracy,” building deep reading first and then adding fluent digital reading.

 View source ↗